-Hearing Aid Styles
+Hearing Aid Wearing Styles Include:

 In-the-canal (ITC) hearing aids are a form of in-the-ear (ITE) hearing aids, which are worn deep inside the ear canal.
 These are usually custom made devices made to fit inside your canal, which gives them the benefit of being visually discreet.
 ITC hearing aids may be difficult for people with dexterity issues to control, while the lack of a directional microphone means they are better suited for people with moderate levels of hearing loss.
 They come in completely-in-canal and invisible-in-canal styles.